Astor63/BL2-Mods/readme.md

 - __*Jakobs Brand Tweaks by Orudeon* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Jakobs Brand Tweaks v1.4*.

+- __*Revolvers by Aaron0000* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overhaul V1.35*.

+- __*Shield Behavior Overgaul by Orudeon* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Shield Behavior Overgaul v1.3a*.

+- __*Tediore Brand Overgaul by Orudeon* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overgaul v1.35*.

 - __*Tough Assault Rifles by Aaron0000* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Aaron0000's Revolvers*.

-- __*Revolvers by Aaron0000* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Orudeon's Tediore Brand Overhaul V1.35*.

-- __*Tough Assault Rifles by Aaron0000* French Translation:__ a simple translation Mod that allows you to obtain in French any text additions (in English) from the Mod *Aaron0000's Tough Assault Rifles*.

 * * * * *